xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 >
 Note that replacing interface "X" with "Y" will also cause sub-interfaces hosted under "X" (e.g. "X.abc", "X.def") to also be replaced with "Y"
 >
-Example: `replace interface gigabitEthernet 0/0/0/1 with gigabitEthernet 0/0/0/2` would cause sub-interface Gig0/0/0/1.100 to be replaced to Gig0/0/0/2.100
+Example: `replace interface gigabitEthernet 0/0/0/1 with gigabitEthernet 0/0/0/2` would cause sub-interface gigabitEthernet 0/0/0/1.100 to be replaced to  gigabitEthernet 0/0/0/2.100
 {: .notice--warning}